-With both the (Al) and (Bl) relays operated, the tips of the two stations and the rings of the two stations are connected together so that when either station disconnects first, all relays will remain operated.
-When the last station disconnects all relays release.
+With both the (A1) and (B1) relays operated, the tips of the two stations and the rings of the two stations are connected together so that when either station disconnects first, all relays will remain operated.
+When the last station disconnects, all relays release.
 This prevents a recall by additional buzzer and line lamp operation.
-The operation of the (Al) and (Bl) relays are identical so that station "B," or vice versa.
+The operation of the (A1) and (B1) relays are identical so that station A may call station B, or vice versa.

-This circuit will not provide control of the time out relay circuit provided by Fig. 45 (see 5.12.2).
+This circuit will not provide control of the time-out relay circuit provided by Fig. 45 (see 5.12.2).

-5.15 SWITCHING RELAY CIRCUIT (FIG. 27)
+5.15 SWITCHING RELAY CIRCUIT, FIG. 27